Andrew Henderson

 How to Get Second Residency and Citizenship in Mexico

-Well, in the face of yet another US election and with huge internal turmoil that’s taking place in the country, the topic of moving away from the United States has never been more relevant.
+As more and more people are looking to escape the culture wars, the topic of moving away from the United States has never been more relevant.

-Perhaps it’s our contrarian inclination, or perhaps it’s our appetite for greater personal freedom, but we would recommend looking past Canada.
+Perhaps it’s our contrarian inclination, or maybe it’s our appetite for greater personal freedom, but we would recommend looking past Canada.

-Mexico’s passport is the 26th most powerful passport in the world (2020) and allows visa-free access to 158 different countries, including all of Europe’s Schengen Area.
+Mexico’s passport allows visa-free access to around 159 different countries, including all of Europe’s Schengen Area.

 While the process is simple, we wouldn’t recommend going at it alone.